csci265-team/HiddenFrame/charter.md

 Describe any rules for preparing for, running, tracking decisions made, and following up on meetings, and how you'll handle situations where a team member is unable to attend a meeting.

 In each meeting the team will discuss any deadlines or deliverables that need to be looked at.
-If any member is unable to attend the meeting they must inform the team before the meeting is helf so alternate arrangements can be made.
-In case the meeting is held without the team member they can join on duscord or get caught up on what was discussed by another team member.
+If any member is unable to attend the meeting they must inform the team before the meeting is held so alternate arrangements can be made.
+In case the meeting is held without the team member they can join on discord or get caught up on what was discussed by another team member.

 ## Deadlines and deliverables